 2. Prepare the Pots

 The pots should have proper drainage to exit the excess water, It is an essential thing for all plants.
-You can use each container the grow saffron and it isn’t any problem, but your pots deep should be at least 25 cm.
+You can use each container the growing saffron and it isn’t any problem, but your pots deep should be at least 25 cm.
 It is not about saffron roots; this is about saffron propagation and its physiological functions.

 3. Prepare Suitable Soil